 NJVID can stream locally produced videos to publish and deliver on the web not only to enhance instructional outcomes, but also to enrich administrative presentations and other projects.
 NJVID can also authorize access to your videos based on the target audience you have determined.
 Information Technology provides thorough documentation to assist the Campus Community to use NJVID.
 Check out our documentation below to learn how to use NJVID:

-- NJVID at MSU
+- NJVID at Montclair State

 - NJVID: Upload and Share Videos in Canvas